Layr-Labs/eigenlayer-docs/static/llms.md

 - [Batch Claim Rewards](operators/howto/claimrewards/batch-claim-rewards): Batch rewards claiming for Stakers and Operators using the EigenLayer CLI is a gas efficient way to claim on behalf
 - [Claim Rewards](operators/howto/claimrewards/claim-rewards-cli): Prerequisites
 - [Claim Rewards as a Smart Contract](operators/howto/claimrewards/claim-rewards-smart-contract): To claim rewards when the Earner is a smart contract,
-- [Rewards Distribution Data](operators/howto/confirgurerewards/rewards-snapshot-data): Rewards snapshot distribution data is available:
+- [Rewards Distribution Data](operators/howto/confirgurerewards/rewards-snapshot-data): After June 30, Rewards snapshot distribution data will no longer be updated in the public S3 bucket.
+To continue getting updated rewards data,
 - [Set Programmatic Incentives Split](operators/howto/confirgurerewards/set-pi-split): The default Operator split for Programmatic Incentives (PI) is 10%.
 - [Set Rewards Claimer](operators/howto/confirgurerewards/set-rewards-claimer): Prerequisites
 - [Set Rewards Split](operators/howto/confirgurerewards/set-rewards-split): The default Operator split for rewards is 10%.
 The Operator split can be varied by AVS or by Operator Set.